About Me

 Here is Siming Deng (Larry Deng).

 I am a graduate student in the Department of Electrical and Systems Engineering (ESE) at the Penn Engineering of the University of Pennsylvania.
 Prior to joining Penn, I gained valuable research experiences as a Research Assistant at Shenzhen University under the supervision of Dr. Jun Zhang.
 My work focused on Nonparametric Statistics, Distortion Measurement Error Models, and Large Sample Theory.
-I developed and analyzed advanced statistical methods, conducted large-scale simulations using R, and applied these techniques to real-world datasets, resulting in four SCI publications.
+I developed and analyzed advanced statistical methods, conducted large-scale simulations, and applied these techniques to real-world datasets, resulting in five SCI publications.

-At the Big Data Institute, supervised by Distinguished Professor Joshua Zhexue Huang, I carried out optimizations on data processing and clustering algorithms by leveraging distributed approximate computing techniques.
-At the Bank of China, I was involved in the deployment and fine tuning of large language models.
-I also utilized the Vue.js framework for front - end development.
+Supervised by Distinguished Professor Joshua Zhexue Huang.
+Carried out optimizations on data processing and clustering algorithms by leveraging distributed approximate computing techniques. -

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - siming_deng_stat [at] 163.com